miletbaker/add_nested_fields/README.md

 *dom_class* is the class of the HTML element that forms the whole of the partial, the function searches up from the link for a HTML element with the matching class and removes or hides it as above.

+You can optionally also supply:

+*:obj_name => *defaults to the form builders model name in lower case

+*:confirm => *message used in the confirm javascript pop-up.
+Replaces the string '{obj}' with the content of :obj_name

 Validation
 ==========
 Your models should validate the nested models as expected however there are a couple of issues around the order validation is done and models are saved.